 Ian McShane as Al “Swinjin” Swearengen in Deadwood.

 That bit about Uncle Andy was a lead-in to Frank Bruni’s column in The New York Times (September 4, 2013).
 Titled “Wrapped in our digital cocoons,” he writes about how easy it is to travel through life in a thoroughly customized, electronic cocoon:

 “I’m haunted by how tempting it was to stay put, by how easily a person these days can travel the globe, and travel through life, in a thoroughly customized cocoon.

 I’m talking about our hard drives, our wired ways, ‘the cloud,’ and all of that.
 I’m talking about our unprecedented ability to tote around and dwell in a snugly tailored reality of our own creation.

 This coddling involves more than earphones, touch pads, palm-sized screens and gigabytes of memory.
 It’s a function of how so many of us use this technology and how we let it use us.
 We tune out by tucking ourselves into virtual enclaves in which our ingrained tastes are mirrored and our established opinions reflected back at us.

 In theory, the Internet should expand our horizons, speeding us to aesthetic and intellectual territories we haven’t charted before.
 Often it does.

 But at our instigation and with our assent, it also herds us into tribes of common thought and shared temperament, amplifying the timeless human tropism toward cliques.
 Cyberspace, like suburbia, has gated communities.”

-Used copies of both of these books are hard to find—and that includes all three printings of the first book!
-They have been reissued as The Glass Teat & The Other Glass Teat Omnibus and are apparently currently available through the publisher, Charnel House.
+They have been reissued as The Glass Teat & The Other Glass Teat Omnibus and are available through the publisher, Charnel House.